Chamath-Adithya/WiBLE/CONTRIBUTING.md

 - Actual behavior
 - Hardware and software versions

+## Good First Issues

+If you are new to the project, check out the [Good First Issue](https://github.com/Chamath-Adithya/WiBLE/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label on our issue tracker.
+These are tasks that are perfect for beginners to get started with WiBLE.

 ## License

 By contributing to WiBLE, you agree that your contributions will be licensed under the MIT License.